-1. Arena conditions will determine score.
-Length of score to be set by judges, contractor, and event director or representative, if present, subject to the conditions set forth herein.
+- 1. Arena conditions will determine score.
+Length of score to be set by judges, contractor, and event director or representative, if present, subject to the conditions set forth herein. - 2.
+In steer wrestling the score may be longer than the length of the steer wrestling box minus six feet unless other arrangements are approved by the steer wrestling director or a man of his choice. - 3. (a) Animals used for this contest should be closely inspected and objectionable ones eliminated.

-- In steer wrestling the score may be longer than the length of the steer wrestling box minus six feet unless other arrangements are approved by the steer wrestling director or a man of his choice. - (a) Animals used for this contest should be closely inspected and objectionable ones eliminated. - (b) Contestant will not be required to compete on a crippled steer or a steer with a broken horn. - (c) If a contestant jumps at a steer he accepts him as sound. - 4.
-Contestant will be disqualified if he attempts in any way to tamper with steer or chutes. - 5. (a) Contestant must furnish own hazer and horses. - (b) Only one hazer allowed. - (c) Hazer will not render any assistance to contestant while contestant is working with steer; i.e., setting up the steer by grabbing at its horns; or touching, holding, batting or striking the steer in any way.
+(b) Contestant will not be required to compete on a crippled steer or a steer with a broken horn.

+- (c) If a contestant jumps at a steer he accepts him as sound. - 4.
+Contestant will be disqualified if he attempts in any way to tamper with steer or chutes. - 5. (a) Contestant must furnish own hazer and horses. - (b) Only one hazer allowed.

+(c) Hazer will not render any assistance to contestant while contestant is working with steer; i.e., setting up the steer by grabbing at its horns; or touching, holding, batting or striking the steer in any way.
 (Waving the dogging horse off is not giving assistance.)
-Contestant is considered working the steer when steer leaves the box - (i.)
-Failure to observe this rule will disqualify contestant. - 6. (a) Steer must be caught from horse. - (b) If a steer gets loose, contestant may take no more than one step to catch steer. - (c) After catching steer, wrestler must bring it to a stop and twist it down. - (d) If steer is accidentally knocked down or thrown down before being brought to a stop or is thrown by contestant putting animal's horns into the ground, it must be let up on all four feet and then thrown. - (e) Steer will be considered down when it is thrown on its side or back, all four feet and head straight. - (f) Contestant must have hand on steer when flagged. - (g) The fairness of the catch and throw will be left to the judges, and their decision will be final. - 7.
-An automatic barrier is to be used for steer wrestling. - 8.
+Contestant is considered working the steer when steer leaves the box

+- (i.)
+Failure to observe this rule will disqualify contestant. - 6. (a) Steer must be caught from horse. - (b) If a steer gets loose, contestant may take no more than one step to catch steer. - (c) After catching steer, wrestler must bring it to a stop and twist it down.

+(d) If steer is accidentally knocked down or thrown down before being brought to a stop or is thrown by contestant putting animal's horns into the ground, it must be let up on all four feet and then thrown.

+(e) Steer will be considered down when it is thrown on its side or back, all four feet and head straight.

+(f) Contestant must have hand on steer when flagged.

+(g) The fairness of the catch and throw will be left to the judges, and their decision will be final.

+- 7. An automatic barrier is to be used for steer wrestling. - 8.
 There must be at least a 12 foot box. - (a) If box is shorter than 12 feet, the steer wrestling must be timed lap and tap. - 9.
 Neck ropes must be tied with string. - 10.
 A 10 second penalty shall be assessed in any case in which a flag judge rules that the contestant's feet touched the ground before the score line is crossed. - 11.
-Steer wrestler is allowed one jump only. - (a) Contestant must make jump within twenty five seconds or he will receive a "no" time. - (b) Contestant must have steer thrown inside of two minutes of crossing the score line or he will receive a "no" time. - 12.
+Steer wrestler is allowed one jump only. - (a) Contestant must make jump within twenty five seconds or he will receive a "no" time. - (b) Contestant must have steer thrown inside of two minutes of crossing the score line or he - will receive a "no" time. - 12.
 No penalty for breaking horn. - 13.
 Cattle used in other events shall not be used for steer wrestling. - 14.
-Dogging steers must not weigh more than 550 pounds and have a minimum of 8 inch horn at the first spring rodeo. - 15.
-All steers may be thrown in the pen two hours before the start of the rodeo, in the presence of a judge, and before the steers are drawn. - 16.
-Any steer wrestler unnecessarily abusing or leaving a steer with horns stuck in the ground, after being flagged, will be disqualified by the field flagman. - 17.
-Steer wrestling cattle to be ear tagged as of their first rodeo.
+Dogging steers must have a minimum 8" horn and not weigh more than 550lb unless otherwise approved by director. - 15. (a)All steers may be thrown in the pen two hours before the start of the rodeo, in the presence of a judge, and before the steers are drawn.(b)When a director and a contractor decide fit, steers missed or no times can be thrown after the rodeo in the presence of a judge and contractor to keep the throws even. - 16.
+Any steer wrestler unnecessarily abusing or leaving a steer with horns stuck in the ground, after being flagged, will be disqualified by the field flagman.